sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 (End of traceback)
 ```

-As you can see in the above examples, ToastStunt will tell you the line number of the error, as well as some additional information about the error, including the exepcted number of arguments and the type.
+As you can see in the above examples, ToastStunt will tell you the line number of the error, as well as some additional information about the error, including the expected number of arguments and the type.
 This will also work when you are catching errors in a try/except statement (detailed below).

 Additional, you will also be shown {object, verb / property name} when you try to access a verb or property that was not found.